Sharing is caring!

 Cons-They are pricey (but for a reason).
 They only offer free shipping occasionally.

-I just checked the website, and Tropical Traditions is actually offering FREE shipping NOW through July 4!
-Use code 2018july.
+I just checked the website, and Tropical Traditions offers FREE shipping at times as well!
 Check out Tropical Traditions here.

 Warehouse Stores (Costco, BJs, Sam’s)